Legacy of the Beast World Tour: Background

 With 140 shows, it was the longest tour with Bruce Dickinson on vocals since the "Somewhere on Tour" in 1986–1987.
 During the tour, Iron Maiden performed to over 3.5 million fans and the tour was honored with CAA & K2 Award.

 The tour was considered both by the fans and journalists as their most elaborate and successful to date.
 Iron Maiden headlined the Brazilian Rock in Rio Festival twice and regularly performed before auditories of 50,000 and 100,000 people.
-In July 2022 Pollstar published the list of Top 150 Touring Artists recapitulating the data of headlining, soloed shows in North America between 1981 and 2021.
-Iron Maiden scored position 35 with around 9.2 mln tickets sold during this period.
+In July 2022 Pollstar published the list of Top 150 Touring Artists recapitulating the data of headlining shows in North America between 1981 and 2021.
+Iron Maiden scored position 35 with around 9.2 million tickets sold during this period.